GillianTrethewey/GillianTrethewey/README.md

 ### Thanks for visiting! &nbsp;

 I am a software engineer with university education and job experience as a Civil engineer and a mathematics specialist teacher.
-I have dual citizenship with both Canada and the UK.I love programming, creating, and I'm proficient at membership, e-commerce websites such as:  https://cognitiveresults.com - but that's not my focus - instead it's doing React/Expo/Go!
+I have dual citizenship with both Canada and the UK.I love programming, creating, and I'm proficient at membership, e-commerce websites such as:  https://cognitiveresults.com - but that's not my focus - instead it's full-stack engineering!
 I've been coding on the web since 2012.

 ![Snake animation](https://github.com/GillianTrethewey/GillianTrethewey/blob/output/github-contribution-grid-snake.svg)